 The only purpose of grievance hearings is to determine an agreeable assessed value of a property (32 VSA 3431).
 Listers have nothing to do with the tax rate or the ultimate tax on a property.

 Grievance hearings are scheduled to be 15 minutes.
 This time is used only to hear the appeal and not to resolve it.
 Resolution is done in a subsequent executive session of the Listers.

 In advance of your presentation, you should gather factual evidence and organize your arguments for presentation in the clearest possible form.
 At the hearing, briefly identify all of your points of concern at the beginning of your presentation.
 The more specific you are in stating your concerns the easier it is for the Listers to address them.
 You may return to any point for further discussion and to answer questions from the Listers.

 A more complete presentation of the grievance process has been prepared by the Vermont Institute for Government.
-Go to the web address https://www.uvm.edu/crs/resources/citizens/ and look for the link entitled ‘Are you Appealing.’
+The pdf can be downloaded with this web address: https://www.uvm.edu/sites/default/files/Center-for-Rural-Studies/VIG%20Guides/VIG-appealing-2020.pdf

 Strafford's Parcel Maps